Max Kepler Player Props: Twins vs. Orioles

-The Minnesota Twins, including Max Kepler (hitting .242 in his past 10 games, with two home runs, two walks and seven RBI), battle starter Tyler Wells and the Baltimore Orioles at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins and Max Kepler, who went 0-for-2 last time out, battle Kyle Gibson and the Baltimore Orioles at Target Field, Sunday at 2:10 PM ET.

 Max Kepler Game Info & Props vs. the Orioles